tdfacer/explain-it.nvim/README.md

 ## ⚡️ Features

-> Neovim integration with the ChatGPT API
+> Neovim integration with the OpenAI API

-- Send your entire buffer to ChatGPT APIs!
+- Send your entire buffer to OpenAI APIs!
 This will allow you to do things like:
   - Explain what code does
   - Generate code snippets
   - Write unit tests